Higher rank lattices are not coarse median: Ultralimits of spaces and coarse medians

-\bp[Theorem~\ref{thm:no median on Xinfty} implies Theorem~\ref{thm:no_cm_on_X}] Assume first that the spherical type of the symmetric space or affine building $X$ is $A_1^r$.
+\bp Let $X$ be a symmetric space of non-compact type or an affine building of spherical type $A_1^r$.
 If $X$ is a symmetric space, it is a product of rank $1$ symmetric spaces, which are Gromov hyperbolic, so $X$ has a coarse median.
 If $X$ is an affine building, if we endow it with the $L^1$ metric it becomes a metric median space.
-In particular, this median is a coarse median with respect to any usual metric on $X$, which is equivalent to the $L^1$ metric.
+In particular, this median is a coarse median with respect to any usual metric on $X$, which is equivalent to the $L^1$ metric.\ep

-Conversely, if the spherical type of the symmetric space or affine building $X$ is not $A_1^r$, by Theorem~\ref{thm:kleiner_leeb_asymptotic_cone} any asymptotic cone $X_\infty$ is a thick affine building.
-If there existed a coarse median $\mu$ on $X$, it would give rise by Theorem~\ref{thm:limit median} to a locally convex Lipschitz median on $X_\infty$, which contradicts Theorem~\ref{thm:no median on Xinfty} since the spherical type of $X_\infty$ is not $A_1^r$.
-Hence there is no coarse median on $X$.\ep